PADAS/gundi-dispatcher-er/README.md

 # gundi-er-positions-dispatcher
-Serverless dispatcher to send position data to EarthRanger
+Serverless dispatcher (CloudEvent Functions) to send observations to EarthRanger.